trinodb/trino/presto-product-tests/README.md

 ### Running a single test

-The `run_on_docker.sh` script can also run individual product tests.
+The `run-launcher` script can also run individual product tests.
 Presto product tests are either [Java based](https://github.com/prestosql/tempto#java-based-tests) or [convention based](https://github.com/prestosql/tempto#convention-based-sql-query-tests) and each type can be run individually with the following commands: